Guryanov-Maksim/frontend-project-lvl4/README.md

 ## Developing
         make start

 If you want to improve this chat you will need this command to build the project and run it on a local server (http://0.0.0.0:5000).
 In the result any saved changes in the source code will cause rebuilding project.
+And it is very useful, isn't it?